fmauger/BoostSerializationTwoCompilationUnitsDemo/README.md

     ``xy::Y``, ``xy::A``,  ``xy::B`` and class  ``xy::B`` registration
     (export): ``serial_xy_ab.cpp``.
   * Abstract class  ``xy::BasePlugin``  :  base class for object factory classes.
-    Object instantiated from such factories must inherit the ``xy::A`` class.
+    Objects instantiated from such factories must inherit the ``xy::A`` class.
   * Class  ``xy::plugin_deck``  :  provide a singleton which points to an object factory instance.
-    Object instantiated from such factories inherit the ``xy::A`` class.
+    Objects instantiated from such factories inherit the ``xy::A`` class.

 #### Test programs